Archives

 Are High Heels an Alexander Technique Teacher’s friend?

 Now you might think this a strange question for an Alexander teacher to ask and in many ways I would agree with you.
-High heels produce so many back and foot problems for their wearers and many of them come for Alexander lessons – so it could be said that high heels help to keep us in work!
-But of course I do encourage women not to wear them.
+Back pain and high heels tend to go together.
+High heels produce so many back and foot problems for their wearers that many of them come for Alexander lessons.
+One way lower back pain can develop, is because of habitually wearing high heels.
+Also, the bones in their feet can become very distorted.
+So it could be said that high heels help to keep us in work! ( Very cynical! ) But of course I do encourage women not to wear them.

 Killer heels